jpsim/presto_ios/README.md

 ## License

-The Presto iPhone app source code is released under the [Simplified BSD License](https://github.com/jpsim/presto_ios/blob/master/LICENSE).
+The Presto for iOS source code is released under the [Simplified BSD License](https://github.com/jpsim/presto_ios/blob/master/LICENSE).
 This license does not cover the image assets.
 All images are property of Magnetic Bear Studios Inc or their respective artists.

 Please don't redistribute this app exactly the way it is in the App Store.
 There's nothing stopping you, but please be considerate.